Daily Water Intake Calculator

 Benefits of staying optimally hydrated

 There is strong evidence that recurrence of kidney stones is much less likely when your hydration status is good due to the increased urine volume .
+So, there is your first reason for using a daily water intake calculator to estimate how much water you need to drink per day.

 During challenging athletic events, it is not uncommon for athletes to lose 6–10% of body weight in sweat loss, thus leading to dehydration if fluids have not been adequately replenished.
 Decrements in physical performance in athletes have been observed under much lower levels of dehydration: as little as 2% Under relatively mild levels of dehydration, individuals engaging in rigorous physical activity will experience decrements in performance related to reduced endurance, increased fatigue, altered thermoregulatory capability, reduced motivation, and increased perceived effort.
 Rehydration can reverse these deficits, and also reduce oxidative stress induced by exercise and dehydration.
 Hypohydration appears to have a more significant impact on high-intensity and endurance activity such as tennis and long-distance running than on anaerobic activities such as weight lifting or on shorter-duration activities, such as rowing .